propatzer/Chess-Clock-/README.md

 <h1> Chess Clock </h1>

 Created and submitted as a part of my F22 Internet of Things course.
+Written in C++

 Functionality:
 - Take user input for time